Thoregon/thoregon.aurora/lib/viewmodel/spec.md

     - $emit  emit an event with name and params

 - element attributes
-    - aurora-transaction
-        define a transaction context for the view implement on view model what to do at 'commit' e.g. sync/create model sync e.g. with an OK button
-        if no tx -> immed update
     - aurora-name       (alpine -> x-model)
         bind property from model or the viewmodel (if not defined on the model) to the elements value or innerText. only property name of model or view model, no evaluate keep in sync with the specified property